 Fun fact: You may recognize the Seljalandsfoss waterfall if you watch The Amazing Race…it was used as one of the waypoints in The Amazing Race Season 6!

 Seljalandsfoss is located in Southern Iceland and is a 1-hour and 45-minute drive from Reykjavík.

 In volume, Gullfoss Falls is the largest waterfall in all of Europe!
-This powerful waterfall is located just a few minutes from Geysir which makes it an easy addition.
+This most powerful waterfall is located just a few minutes from Geysir, making it an easy addition to your route.

 It is impossible to view Gullfoss at the base of the falls as it disappears into the Hvítá river canyon far below.

 Gullfoss Falls is located in Southwestern Iceland and is a 1-hour and 35-minute drive from Reykjavík.

 Although its name would suggest that it is located in a forest, that is not the case.

 Skógafoss is one of the most famous waterfalls in Iceland and is popular due to its size.
 This impressive waterfall is 25 meters wide (82 feet) and has a height of 60 meters (197 feet).

 Although it is almost equally as high as its neighbor Seljalandsfoss, Skógafoss is significantly wider.

 You cannot walk behind Skógafoss, but you can walk right up to the base of the falls.